BayNode/baynode.github.com/events/_posts/2014-03-06-march-meetup.md

 We'll kick things off at 7pm, and should wrap up by 9pm.

-We have an open call for talks - please a brief proposal to the [BayNode GitHub](https://github.com/BayNode/BayNode)
+We have an open call for talks - please submit a lightning proposal to the [BayNode GitHub](https://github.com/BayNode/BayNode)

 Everyone is welcome to attend: newcomers to node.js, those interested to hear what the hype is about, and experienced developers looking to trade tricks.